 Katavi National park is one of the remote national parks in Tanzania.
-It is disconnected from the safari circuit yet can be achieved both by road and via plane.

 Roadways: You can reach Katavi from Arusha by road.
 Nonetheless, it is a long voyage crossing more than two days which takes around 15 to 18 hours of drive time because of the poor road.

 Airways: It is the simplest method to achieve the park.
-Traveller can touch base at Kilimanjaro International Airport in Arusha town and afterward take a charter flight to the park’s airplane terminal which takes 3-hours to reach.
+Traveler can touch base at Kilimanjaro International Airport in Arusha town and afterward take a charter flight to the park’s airplane terminal which takes 3-hours to reach.

 Zanzibar, Pemba & Mafia Islands

-Zanzibar is a semi-autonomous archipelago off the coast of Tanzania consisting of Zanzibar Island (locally, Unguja), Pemba Island and many smaller islands
+Zanzibar is a semi-autonomous archipelago off the coast of Tanzania consisting of Zanzibar Island (locally, Unguja), Pemba Island, and many smaller islands

 There is a lot to see and to do on Zanzibar Island.
 First and foremost, do enjoy the amazing white sand beaches especially at the north, east and south coast.
 The sand has the consistency of castor sugar!
-The best beaches are Nungwi /Kendwa, Matemwe/Kiwengwa and Paje/Jambiani, each offering different appeal.
+The best beaches are Nungwi /Kendwa, Matemwe/Kiwengwa, and Paje/Jambiani, each offering different appeal.